senajeon/Data-Scientist/README.md

 ### *Business case 2*: Customer Segmentation (FMCG)

-Marketing Analytics project conducted in Python using Machine Learning and Deep Learning techniques.
-The stpes taken are to perform culster analysis and dimensionality reduction employing K-means algorithm and PCA to segment customers.
-Next, it applies Descriptive statistics to form hypotheses about the segments for the modeling.
-After it's a modeling part for purchase probability, brand choice and purchase quantity, employing regressions.
-The final step is to create feedforward neural network to predict customer behaviors using TensorFlow 2.0 framework.
+Marketing Analytics conducted in Python using ML and DL.
+The stpe is to perform culster analysis and dimensionality reduction employing K-means and PCA.
+Next is Descriptive statistics to form hypotheses about the segments for the modeling- purchase probability, brand choice and purchase quantity.
+The final step is to create feedforward neural network to predict customer behaviors using TensorFlow 2.0.

 [1.
 Segmentation: Hierarchical Clusteirng, K-Means Clustering, PCA](https://colab.research.google.com/drive/1-2kIfx3HJaa6LRCowGLsUk4A4EU05Pwz#scrollTo=cu11MrhsvhJQ)